 Moreover, when using interceptors, a command can pass through an execution chain, consisting of interceptors, which can:

-- simply make some note of the command, notify, log, get metrics, or do some other passive task;
+- simply take note of the command, notify, log, get metrics, or do some other passive task;

 - intercept the command completely and, for example, return a previous record of the call from the cache.